 Teams can identify areas where they are lagging behind and take corrective action to catch up by routinely monitoring their progress towards these performance metrics.

 What are some common mistakes to avoid when using OKRs in project management?

-Setting unrealistic goals, failing to effectively communicate OKRs to stakeholders, failing to monitor progress towards key results, and failing to revise OKRs as necessary in response to changes in project scope or other factors are all examples of common mistakes made when using OKRs in project management.
+Setting unrealistic goals, failing to effectively communicate OKRs to stakeholders, not maintaining a feedback loop, failing to monitor progress towards project milestones, and failing to revise OKRs as necessary in response to changes in project scope or other factors are all examples of common mistakes made when using OKRs in project management.